juliencatanese/Matlab_Dopa_Behavior_Classification/README.md

-# Matlab_Dopa_Behavior_Classification
+README:

+Data Collection:
-I collected Data for this project at NutriNeuro lab a Neuroscience laboratory form INARE (Bordeaux, France) in the team of research scientist lead by Pierre Trifilieff I used the optic fiber photometry data aquisition system Subject of the study: Mice on which I did perform brain implant sugery Data of the study: Wavelenght intensity signal fromn dLight expressing neurons in the Nucleus accumbens of the Basal Ganglia.
+The data was obtained using an optic fiber photometry data acquisition system.
+The study involved mice that underwent brain implant surgery, and the collected data comprises wavelength intensity signals from dLight expressing neurons in the Nucleus accumbens of the Basal Ganglia.

-Protocol was validated by Ethic comity.
+Ethics and Validation:
+The experimental protocol underwent validation by the Ethics Committee before implementation.

+Data Analysis:
-Data analysis was performed using MATLAB codes written by a team composed of :
+The MATLAB code utilized for data analysis was developed by a team consisting of:
- - Julien Catanese (me)
+- Julien Catanese (myself)
 - Sebastien Delcasso (from AquiNeuro)

+Code Availability:
-The project has not been published yet so the code is still not publicly available However I put some figures to exemplify the work in progress.
+Please note that as this project has not been published yet, the code remains unavailable to the public.

+However, a few figures have been included to illustrate the ongoing work.

+This repository serves as an exemplar of the ongoing analysis, showcasing the project's progress.

+Feel free to add more details or specify any particular sections you'd like to highlight within this README!